reallydontask/terraform-provider-pingdom/README.md

 This supports Pingdom API v3.1: [API reference docs](https://docs.pingdom.com/api/)

-The sole purpose of this provider, note that it has been forked, is to add the ability to get a list of the probes that pingdom uses, so that the ip addresses can be added to our firewall.
+The sole reason for the existance of this provider is to add the ability to get a list of the probes that pingdom uses, so that the ip addresses can be added to our firewall.
+It is just as unmaintained as DrFaust92's, at the time of writing anyway.

 ## Requirements